 The brand has carved a particularly distinct identity through its ads.
 Experts assess if the star-studded commercials get the job done for CRED.

-While most fintech brands focus intently on explaining the intricacies of investment plans and highlighting cashback offers in their advertising, CRED has decided to take the road less travelled.
+While most fintech brands focus intently on explaining the intricacies of investment plans and highlighting cashback offers in their ads, CRED has decided to take the road less travelled.
 And by 'less travelled', we mean a whimsical journey through Bollywood's most dazzling corridors, leaving us all wondering: "What on earth does this have to do with managing my finances?"

 Picture this: You're scrolling through YouTube, minding your own business, when suddenly Karan Johar pops up, hosting a quiz show that wouldn't look out of place on prime-time telly.
 But wait, this isn't Star World – it's a CRED advert.
 Confused?
 Join the club.